MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience-overview.md

 The copilot user interface is an essential component of any copilot experience.
 In this task, you design the copilot user interface by using a PromptDialog type page.
 This page enables users to input their requirements, start the generation process, review the output, and save it.
 The PromptDialog page can be customized to suit the needs of your specific extension and can include fields for user input, buttons for initiating the generation process, and fields for displaying the generated content.

-To learn more, go to [Design the Copilot user experience](ai-build-experience.md).
+To learn more, go to [Design the copilot user experience](ai-build-experience.md).

 ## See also